Feline Hyperthyroidism

 Hyperthyroidism is diagnosed by sending out bloodwork to look at T4 levels, since cats with hyperthyroidism will have an elevated T4.
 In a smaller subset of cats, T4 levels will be normal, despite showing clinical signs that match hyperthyroidism.
 In this case, additional hormonal testing will be recommended.

 Baseline blood work to look at liver, kidney, red blood cell count, and white blood cell count is commonly completed at the same time.
 It is important to evaluate renal (kidney) function in cats before and throughout the treatment process for hyperthyroidism.
-Increased circulation in the thyroid hormone can result in a larger amount of blood flow to the kidneys.
+Increased circulation in the thyroid hormone can result in more blood flow to the kidneys.
 This may mask underlying kidney disease and, when the metabolic rate gets closer to normal, it can reveal elevation of kidney values.
 Cats with underlying renal disease are often in the same age range as those with hyperthyroidism.

 Treatment of Feline Hyperthyroidism